groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/dwt-to-dotm.md

         - icon: "far fa-file-DWT"
           title: " About DWT File Format"
           content: |
-            A DWT file is an AutoCAD drawing template file that is used as starter for creating drawings that can be saved as DWG files.
-Such template files provide initial settings such as unit types, precision required, title blocks, layer names, line types and other similar information for lateral conversion to proper drawing files.
+            A DWT file is an AutoCAD drawing template file that is used as a starter for creating drawings that can be saved as DWG files.
+Such template files provide initial settings such as unit types, the precision required, title blocks, layer names, line types, and other similar information for lateral conversion to proper drawing files.
 Both AutoCAD and CoreCAD can be used to read the template files and utilize them further.
-In simple words, a DWT is a DWG with pre-defined read-only attributes in the same way as a MSWord DOT file is to a DOC file.

           link: "https://docs.fileformat.com/cad/dwt/"

     format:
         # format loop
-        - icon: "far fa-file-word-o"
+        - icon: "far fa-file-DOTM"
           title: " About DOTM File Format"
           content: |
             A file with DOTM extension represents template file created with Microsoft Word 2007 or higher.
 It is similar to the popular DOCX file format other than it retains the user defined settings for reuse in case of creating new documents.
 Such documents are more often used in offices where a standard template file is generated with settings like page information, margins, default layout and macros, and is used to create new documents from it when required.
 DOTM files, however, save macros, that are a series of commands in the form of recorded actions for automatic completion of a task.
 This helps save time in carrying out actions that are repeated in completion of a task.